docker/docs/contribute/style/grammar.md

 ### Colons and semicolons

 - Use colons to: introduce a list inline in a sentence; introduce a bulleted or numbered list; and provide an explanation.
-- Do not use semicolons.
+- Don't use semicolons.
 Use two sentences instead.

 ### Commas